electronstudio/raylib-python-cffi/README.md

-# Python Bindings for Raylib 3.7
+# Python Bindings for Raylib 4.0-dev

 New CFFI API static bindings.
-Automatically generated to be as close as possible to original Raylib.
-Faster, fewer bugs and easier to maintain than ctypes.
-Commercial-friendly license.
+* Automatically generated to be as close as possible to original Raylib.
+* Faster, fewer bugs and easier to maintain than ctypes.
+* Commercial-friendly license.
-Docstrings and auto-completion.
+* Docstrings and auto-completion.
+* **Now includes extra libraries: raygui, rlgl and physac**

 [Full documentation](http://electronstudio.github.io/raylib-python-cffi)